Christw/Deep-Learning/README.md

 * Colon_image_sets/colon_aca :     5000

 #### Data Files
-This research used Lung and Colon Cancer Histopathological Image Dataset (LC25000), which is published on academictorrents for research purposes (https://academictorrents.com/details/7a638ed187a6180fd6e464b3666a6ea0499af4af).
+This research used Lung and Colon Cancer Histopathological Image Dataset (LC25000), which is published on [academictorrents](https://academictorrents.com/details/7a638ed187a6180fd6e464b3666a6ea0499af4af) for research purposes.

 #### Data Files